Perso-Roman wars of 337–361: First war: 337–350

 In 335, Emperor Constantine sent his son Constantius in preparation for a campaign against the Sasanid Empire.
 Constantius recruited and drafted new soldiers, implemented training and drills, expanded the cavalry, and stockpiled supplies.
 These preparations did not go unnoticed by the Sasanids.
 In 336, Shapur II sent his general Narses to invade Armenia.
-Narses, however, was later defeated and killed.
+Narses, however, was defeated and killed at Narasara.
 Following Constantine the Great's death, Shapur besieged Nisibis, which was then regarded as the key to Mesopotamia.
 After sixty days, no closer to taking Nisibis and with a plague hampering his army, he lifted the siege and returned to Persia.
 Although he lost at Nisibis, Shapur collected tribute from the Armenian king Khosrov starting in the year 345–6.

 In 343–4, Constantius met Shapur's forces near Singara or Alaina.
 The date of this battle is uncertain.
 Sources are divided as to the victor of the battle.
-Some sources state a Sasanid victory, some a Roman victory, while another states a pyrrhic Roman victory.
+Some sources state a Sasanian victory, some a Roman victory, while another states a pyrrhic Roman victory.

 In 346–7 Shapur besieged Nisibis a second time, and was repulsed.

-In 348, a Sasanid army invaded Roman Mesopotamia and marched on Singara.
+In 348, a Sasanian army invaded Roman Mesopotamia and marched on Singara.
 The fortress city was either besieged or blockaded.
-While the Sasanids camped around Singara, the Romans launched a nighttime raid on their camp, killing many Sasanid soldiers in their sleep.
+While the Sasanians camped around Singara, the Romans launched a nighttime raid on their camp, killing many Sasanian soldiers in their sleep.
 This disrupted Shapur's 348 campaign.
-The Sasanid army retreated to their own territory.
+The Sasanian army retreated to their own territory.

 In 350, Shapur laid siege to Nisibis, for a third time.
 The dams of the river Mygdonius, which passed near the valley in which Nisibis was located, were broken down, and the valley flooded.
 When the whole plain was filled with water up to the walls of the city, a Sasanid fleet was embarked and floated to the ramparts.
 A part of the walls collapsed and the Sasanids withdrew in preparation for the assault.
 The attack which was launched, supported by Sasanid war-elephants, bogged down in the muddy waters formed by the lake, and Shapur gave the signal to fall back.
 In the interval of a single night the defenders effected the repair of the walls, this along with news of Hunnic invasions of the eastern provinces, compelled Shapur to a cessation of hostilities against Rome.
 Before retreating to Persia, Shapur burned all his siege equipment and executed some of his chief officers and advisors.

 The usurpation of Magnentius in the west occurred around the same time diverting Constantius, who left his cousin Gallus to defend the east.